-The Role of Non-Convex Costs in Firm’S Financial Dynamics
+The Role of Non-convex Costs in Firms' Investment and Financial Dynamics

 University of Minnesota - Finance Department

 June 1, 2011